 If you are looking for a broader dashboard to monitor your Human Resources activity, this HR dashboard template could be a great starting point.

-What hiring metrics does it contain?
 The process of finding the right talent requires great coordination and planning skills.
 Talent acquisition metrics offer an overview of the recruitment process in terms of duration, costs, and efficiency of candidate sources.
 Any changes across these areas will help the team take action and improve results.
 For example:

 Scenario 1: Have you noticed that your external costs have doubled in the last few months, but you have not been able to fill any open positions?